isawangyx/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to view a list of all bookings with status "UPCOMING".
-2. System displays a list of bookings with status "UPCOMING".
+2. KrustyKrab displays a list of bookings with status "UPCOMING".

 Use case ends.

 **Extensions**
 - **1a.** User provides the `/all` flag.
     - 1a1.
-System displays all bookings, including completed and cancelled ones.
+KrustyKrab displays all bookings, including completed and cancelled ones.
     - 1a2.
 Use case ends.

 - **2a.** There are no bookings with status "UPCOMING".
     - 2a1.
-System shows an error message.
+KrustyKrab shows an error message.
     - 2a2.
 Use case ends.

 ---